 One of the great things about hand embroidery nowadays is the ability to download a digital file of a pattern, print it out and start stitching.
 At first, transferring an embroidery pattern might seem a bit tricky, but there are various techniques that work well and don’t require any elaborate tools.

-Here are 4 different ways to transfer your embroidery pattern to have your design ready in a stitch!
+Here are 4 different ways to transfer your embroidery pattern.

 Option 1: Transferring patterns with heat